Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Version 1.0.2 Beta [12.09.2012]
-  -Triggering players are now notified if a circuit exceeds the maximum amount of Pumps, Dart Traps or Statues.
+  -Triggering players are now notified if a circuit exceeds the maximum amount of pumps, dart traps or statues.
   -World Metadata are now written in JSON format.
-  -Grandfather Clock will no longer signalize a Vanilla Circuit and thus works only in Advanced Circuits.
+  -Grandfather clock will no longer signalize a Vanilla Circuit and thus works only in Advanced Circuits.
-  -Fixed a bug introduced with 1.0.1 where a Music Box could not be switched by signals.
+  -Fixed a bug introduced with 1.0.1 where a music box could not be switched by signals.
   -Fixed a bug causing wrong NPCs to be moved by statues - this could also have lead to exceptions.